-With a wide range of academics spanning both disciplines, Churchill would be an excellent College for you to study History and Modern Languages.
-We are fortunate to have a strong group of Teaching Fellows in French, German, and Spanish, as well as regular native-speaker teachers.
+With a wide range of academics spanning both disciplines, Churchill would be an excellent College for you to study HML.
+We are fortunate to have a strong group of Teaching Fellows in French, German, and Spanish, as well as regular native-speaker teachers, so as an HML student here, you can expect to draw upon considerable strengths of expertise and experience in teaching and research.
 The Churchill Archives Centre holds the papers of Sir Winston Churchill, Baroness Thatcher, and Sir John Major, together with a host of other politicians, civil servants, diplomats, military leaders and scientists of the twentieth century.
-While Churchill is well-known for being a college devoted to sciences, mathematics and engineering, 30% of our undergraduate students study arts and humanities subjects.
-As a History and Modern Language student here, you can expect to draw upon considerable strengths of expertise and experience in teaching and research.

 To find out about admissions, go to Apply | Undergraduates.

 Course-specific information, including the University’s typical offers and the attainment level of the University’s typical entrants, is available by selecting your course from the University’s Course List then looking at the Entry Requirements tab.
 Academic offer conditions can vary by College so if you want to apply to Churchill then check out our entries in the by-College list of entry requirements that’s available on the same tab.
 The University’s Entrance Requirements and International Entry Requirements webpages may contain guidance relevant to you too.

 To learn more about the academic profiles of Churchill entrants and our approach to setting conditional offers, see Entry Requirements | Undergraduates.